 Well-Architected Framework

-Decommission resources
+Decommission infrastructure resources

 Find resources to decommission

 Start by creating an inventory of your infrastructure.
 Most cloud providers offer resource tagging and billing reports that help identify unused or underutilized resources.
-Pay particular attention to active resources created for temporary purposes, like testing or proof-of-concepts.
+Pay particular attention to resources created for temporary purposes, like testing or proof-of-concepts.

 Terraform tracks all infrastructure it manages with state files.
-You can use the terraform state list
+You can use the terraform state list to see all managed resources and terraform show to examine their current configurations.

 Create a dependency plan